 Some food is just irresistible for chickens but always feed treats with moderation.
 The ground rule is: don’t exaggerate.
 Never feed your chickens more than 10% of their total feed of the day in snacks.

 These treats keep your chicken flock happy and healthy when fed in moderation.
 You’ll notice that most treats are everyday fruits or vegetables found in any household.

-There are numerous chicken snacks in pet shops that are not natural at all and just plain rubbish, with no nutritional value at all.
+There are numerous chicken snacks in pet shops that are not natural and just plain rubbish with no nutritional value.
 On the other hand, when you read the labels, you can also find some terrific chicken snacks available in shops, but understand that it’s unnecessary to buy special chicken snacks, as your chickens are happy with kitchen scraps.